Canadian

 prairies during its journey between Vancouver and Toronto.
 Along

-the way, VIA Rail's Canadian makes stops in wonderful cities and
+the way, VIA Rail's Canadian makes stops in cities and towns that

 One of the most scenic stretches of the entire route is between